OCDev1/Bash-Scripts/README.md

-# os-ex1
+# BASH
-Repo for exercise 1 in Operating systems course at BIU
+Bash scripts for parsing and displaying chess games encoded in PGN format for exercise in Operating systems course at BIU